openmindplatform/openmindR/README.md

 ## `om_parse_lifehacks`

-This function The input dataset needs to have the four following
+This function parses and cleans the list variables that contain the lifehack data.
+The input dataset needs to have the four following
 columns: `LifeHacksChosen`, `LifeHacksComplete`, `LifeHacksUseful` and `LifeHacksReason`.
 You can find them in the ParticipantProgress table in Airtable.
 The function will parse these four columns into 4 x 5 Steps